pilotmoon/popclipweb/site/kb/mas.md

 ## How to migrate

-1. Quit your existing PopClip, if it is running.
+1. Quit the MAS edition of PopClip, if it is running.
+2. Delete the MAS editition of PopClip from the `/Applications` folder by dragging it to the Trash.
+   (Do not use an app cleaner or uninstaller tool, as that will likely delete your settings and extensions.)
-2. Download PopClip from the [download](/download) page, and unzip it.
+3. Download PopClip from the [download](/download) page, and unzip it.
-3. Put it in the `/Applications` folder, replacing the MAS edition.
-(MacOS will ask for your password to confirm deletion of the MAS edition.)
+4. Put it in the `/Applications` folder.
-4. Run the new PopClip app.
+5. Run the new PopClip app.
 It will detect your Mac App Store purchase and unlock itself.

 ::: details Alternative: migrate using Homebrew